proycon/LaMachine/lamachine_v2_plan.md

 for instance a pull request.
 The playbook in turn references a package in one or more of the supported repositories (github/pypi/cran/debian/anaconda/maven).
 Clear and extensive documentation needs to be provided on how to contribute.

 LaMachine shifts the burden away from tool providers to provide isolated Docker containers or virtual machines for their own tools, and delegates this part of the work to LaMachine, and providing shared containers/VMs instead.
+Users will have the freedom to install only the parts of LaMachine they actually need and are able to instantiate LaMachine installations for different purposes on multiple machines/containers.

 A major focus in this plan is to spend time to collaborate more closely with CLARIAH partners (VU, INT, UU, Meertens) to integrate their tools (with emphasis on low-level, i.e. CLI tools).
+This means extensive support will be provided to upstream developers so they can write the necessary recipes and for us to adapt and extend the LaMachine framework where necessary.
+We will not, however, adapt any upstream software ourselves.

-Such efforts are also a continuation of the stalled CLARIAH interoperability task between the RU & VU (FoLiA-NAF) and of the, similarly stalled, task on software quality and sustainability, as certain quality demands are a technological prerequisite for inclusion in LaMachine.
+These efforts would constitute a logical continuation of the stalled CLARIAH interoperability task between the RU & VU (FoLiA-NAF) and of the, similarly stalled, task on software quality and sustainability, as certain quality demands are a technological prerequisite for inclusion in LaMachine.

-### Front-end
+### User interface & Data

-LaMachine will include a webserver with a portal page, this portal page should provide access to *all* web-based services and applications included in LaMachine.
-It is still not a substitute for the command line or the various programming interfaces, nor does it intend to expose all such low-level functionality.
+LaMachine v2 will include a webserver with a portal page, this portal page should provide access to *all* web-based services and applications installed in LaMachine.
+Initially it will be a fairly simple page, but this is where there is a lot of room for expansion to accomplish the aforementioned objective #2.
+This portal page and the services it exploses is still not a substitute for the command line or the various programming interfaces, it does not intend to expose all such low-level functionality, but it is an access point for the high-level interfaces which will have more appeal to the less-technical researcher.

-(TODO)
+The virtual machine and docker flavour will mount a data directory that is shared with the host system.
+This data directory can also be made accessible from the webserver front-end, along with upload/download facilities.
+It provides a simple and possibly shared workspace.
+Special provisions will be added to also make it suitable for multiuser production environments.

+Note that most webservices/web-applications included in LaMachine (e.g. CLAM, FLAT) necessarily provide their own upload/download and workspace facilities (they need to be able to do their own data validation, conversion, bookkeeping etc).
+A LaMachine shared data space will need to be made explicitly interoperable with the various tools.
+This could be done in two ways (push vs pull):
+1) by uploading input from the shared workspace to the tool-specific workspace and downloading output from the tool
+2) by having the tool download its input from the shared workspace and upload its output to the shared workspace

+One of my recommendations for the larger VRE plan was that the burden of integration rests mostly on the VRE, and not the upstream tools, so adhering to this principle, option one is generally preferred.

+The CLARIAH Switchboard provides this kind of functionality, whether it is suitable for this role in LaMachine v2 or whether a new solution has to be implemented remains to be investigated.

+The WP3 VRE plan envisions an OwnCloud component for file transfer, this is something that could be integrated and tested at this level already.
+Note that many of the other WP3 VRE (meta)data components are well beyond the scope of the LaMachine v2 plan and not included, but as the VRE project progresses these could be integrated.

 ## Planning

-(This is all still very preliminary)
+(This is all still preliminary)

 **Phase 0: Preparation** [2 Weeks]